rasulhsn/ARLiteNET/README.md

 # ARLiteNET

-ARLiteNet is a .NET Standard library designed to simplify access to any SQLite database.
+ARLiteNet is a .NET Standard library designed to access to any SQLite database with Micro-ORM features.
 Through its declarative approach, it provides maximum abstraction that simplifies access to any SQLite database.
 The main purpose of the library is to provide a simple CRUD operation through the Active Record Pattern.

 ```csharp
  [ARLiteConfiguration(typeof(SQLiteConfigurationFactory))]